aabiddanda/qtl-power/README.md

 # Power Calculation Routines for GWAS Study Design

+This is a library to quickly calculate power curves for the expected detected effect in Genome-Wide Association Studies.

 ## Installation

 If you are interested in installing this package for direct use within scripts or notebooks, please run: